 Inspired by everyday life, Brandow's work concerns discovering, defining, and constantly redefining personal identity by questioning authority and deconstructing mainstream assumptions of Native Americans.
 Heidi K. Brandow’s work engages personal, cultural, and historical experiences while incorporating perspectives of critical theory.

-Heidi K Brandow is a graduate of the Institute of American Indian Arts and studied design at the Harvard Graduate School of Design in Cambridge, Massachusetts and Istanbul Technical University in Istanbul, Turkey.
+Heidi K Brandow is a graduate of the Institute of American Indian Arts and studied design at the Harvard Graduate School of Design in Cambridge, Massachusetts and Istanbul Technical University.